 You will be required to lodge a notice of deductibility form with your superannuation fund (and wait for confirmation that they have received the notice) before you complete your tax return or before the end of the following financial year, whichever comes first.
 If you are going to commence an account-based pension in the foreseeable future, it is important that you lodge the appropriate documentation with your superannuation fund administrator to claim the associated tax deduction prior to transferring your superannuation fund to a pension fund.
 If you do not take this important step, and commence your account-based pension, you will not be able to claim the tax deduction at a later stage once the pension has commenced.

 There are limits placed on the contributions that can be made on your behalf each year.
 Significant penalties apply if these limits are exceeded.
-To avoid these penalties it is important you ensure that the superannuation contribution information you provide is correct and complete.
-We have relied on this information in providing our advice.totallingduring
+To avoid these penalties, it is important you ensure that the superannuation contribution information you provide is correct and complete.
+We have relied on this information in providing our advice and we understand that you have made concessional contributions totalling $xxx during this financial year to date.

 The Centrelink means testing exemption will be lost if you commence a pension using these funds prior to Age Pension age. (delete if client or partner won't be eligible for age pension)

 Tailor Alert: